Networking is the cornerstone of any successful business. It’s also one of the most powerful & free tools that you have at your disposal.

 Here are 4 Tips for Successful Business Networking

-To many sales people go into a networking event with the mindset of selling every “prospect” that they meet.
+Too many salespeople go into a networking event with the mindset of selling every “prospect” that they meet.
 Building valuable business relationships doesn’t happen the first time you shake someone’s hand at an event.
 This is the wrong approach to take.
 Business relationships take time, and they take your continued effort to add value to the relationship.

 Don’t be that guy who shows up at an event and rushes through the room trying to pitch anyone who will talk to him.